 Saturday, Sep 21

-Drive from Kubachi to Derbent.
-Upon arrival to Derbent we are going to have lunch at the local café near by the sea.
-After start exploring the Old Town of Derbent with its abundance of historical UNESCO sights and ample chances of meeting local people.
+Start day by exploring the Old Town of Derbent with its abundance of historical UNESCO sights and ample chances of meeting local people.
 We will visit Naryn-Kala, the citadel of Derbent and walk around the narrow streets of the Old Town.
 Here we’ll find the oldest mosque of Russia dating back to the 8th century, and look at old baths or “hamams”.
+After lunch visit the Muslim shrine of a saint and Kyrkhlyar cemetery.
+This is a burial place of the 40 warrior-martyrs who according to the legend brought Islam to Derbent.
+After we’ll go to the Armenian Church turned into the Museum of Carpets and rugs.
 Overnight at Scarlet Sails hotel 3*.
 (B,L,D)

 Sunday, Sep 22